jared-malooly/Concavity/README.md

 # Concavity

-Simple solution for a project that required a convex hull and some other point bounding work.
+Simple solution for a project that required a concave hull and some other point bounding work.

 Encloses points with a variable "tightness" as if they were shrink wrapped.
 A simpler convex hull was not tight enough, and wouldnt work with data containing holes and islands.